 John Stuart Edwards, a.k.a.
 Johnny, is an American writer

 Johnny was born and raised in Virginia.
-In January 1961, two U.S. Presidents gave speeches that would set the foundation for Johnny’s values and goals in life.
+In January 1961, during the same year he was born, two U.S. Presidents gave speeches that would lay the foundation for his values and goals in life.

 God, Country, Corps

-When fifty-two American diplomats and citizens were taken hostage in the U.S. Embassy in Tehran in 1979, Johnny and his best friends Randall and Chip decided to join the U.S. military to defend the U.S. against terrorists and fight Russians in the Cold War.
+When fifty-two American diplomats and citizens were taken hostage in the U.S. Embassy in Tehran in 1979, Johnny and his best friends Randall and Chip decided to join the U.S. military to defend their country against terrorists and fight Russians in the Cold War.

 Randall and Johnny attended boot camp at Parris Island, South Carolina together on the “Buddy Program” and graduated in Platoon 2013.